daycry/restserver/README.md

 You can sent `api rest token` like this.
 ```
-X-API-KEY: application/json
+X-API-KEY: TOKEN
 ```

 ## LANGUAGE

-You can sent `api rest token` like this.
+You can sent `language` like this.
 ```
 Accept-Language: en
 ```